aws/aws-fpga/FAQs.md

 at 200Gbps.
 Details on the FPGA Link interface are provided in the Shell Interface specification when available.

-**What protocol is used for FPGA link?**
+**Q: What protocol is used for FPGA link?**

 There is no transport protocol for the FPGA link.
-It is a data streaming interface.
+It is a generic raw streaming interface.
 Details on the shell interface to the FPGA Link IP blocks are provided in the Shell Interface specification when available.

+It is expected that developers would take advantage of standard PCIe protocol, Ethernet protocol, or Xilinx's (reliable) Aurora protocol layer on this interface.

-**What clock speed does the FPGA utilize?**
+**Q: What clock speed does the FPGA utilize?**

 The FPGA provides a 250MHz clock from the Shell to the CL region.
-The AXI interfaces to the Shell are synchronous to that clock.
+All the AXI interfaces betwenn Shell and CL are synchronous to that clock (with exception of DDR_C interface).
 Developers can create an ansynchronous interface to the AXI busses and run their CL region at any clock frequency needed.
 Clocks can be created in the CL region using the Xilinx clock generation modules.
-See the Shell Interface specification for more details.
+See the [Shell Interface specification](./hdk/docs/AWS_Shell_Interface_Specification.md) for more details.

-**What FPGA debug capabilities are supported?**
+**Q: What FPGA debug capabilities are supported?**

-There are two debug capabilities supported in F1 for FPGA debug.
-The first is the use of Xilinx Chipscope.
-Xilinx Chipscope is natively supported on F1 by running the FPGA Developer AMI on the F1 instance to be debugged.
-The Chipscope software is included in the Developer AMI.
+There are four debug capabilities supported in F1 for FPGA debug:

+1) The first is the use of Xilinx's Chipscope.
+Xilinx Chipscope is natively supported on F1 and included in AWS Shell.
+It provides equivalent function to JTAG debug with exception that is emulated JTAG-over-PCIe.
+Chipscope circuit is pre-integrated with AWS Shell and available to the instance over memory-mapped PCIe space.
+The Chipscope software is included in the FPGA Developer AMI.

-Not that Chipscope in the F1 instance uses a memory-mapped interface to communicate with the FPGA.
-The JTAG/ICAP interface is not available to the F1 instance.
-The second is the use metrics available through the FPGA Image Management tools.
+2) The second is the use metrics available through the FPGA Image Management tools.
 The fpga-describe-local-image command allows the F1 instance to query metrics from the Shell and Shell to CL interface.
 See Shell Interface specification and FPGA Image Management tools for more information on supported metrics.

-**What FPGA is used?**
+3) An Emulated LED to represet the status of 16 different LEDs (On/Off), emulated what otherwise will be an on-board LED.
+The LED status is read through the PCIe management Physical Function (PF).

+4) An Emulated DIP Switch to represent a generic 16 binrary DIP switch that get pass to the CL.

+**Q: What FPGA is used in AWS EC2 F1 instance?**

-The FPGA for F1 is the Xilinx Ultrascale+ VU9P device in the -2 speed grade.
+The FPGA for F1 is the Xilinx Ultrascale+ VU9P device with the -2 speed grade.
 The HDK scripts have the compile scripts needed for the VU9P device.

-**What memory is attached to the FPGA?**
+**Q: What memory is attached to the FPGA?**

-Each FPGA on F1 has 4 x DDR4 2400 interfaces at 72bits wide (64bit
+Each FPGA on F1 has 4 x DDR4-2133 interfaces, each at 72bits wide (64bit
 data).
-Each DDR interface has 16GB of DRAM attached.
-This yields 64GB of total DDR memory local to each FPGA on F1.
+Each DDR interface has 16GiB of DRAM attached.
+This yields 64GB of total DRAM memory local to each FPGA on F1.